Hailey-Ross/prp_graverobbing/README.md

 ## Features
 - Added night-only graverobbing
 - Added Law Alerts
+- robbingkits now have a chance to break
+  - Can be disabled in Config
 - Updated Loot List
   - Added Good Loot
   - Added Junk Loot